U-boat campaign: Mediterranean operations

-Central countermeasures
+Early countermeasures

 Allied countermeasures during this period had mixed success.

-Defensive measures, such as arming merchant ships, and advising them to either run, or turn towards the U-boat in order to ram, or force it to submerge, were the most effective.
+The navy advised merchant vessels on evading U-boats: to zig-zig, to keep away from the shore, to turn away and run from spotted submarines if possible, or to turn towards submarines in front of them to force them to submerge.
+A system of defensively armed merchant ships were also employed with stern mounted guns to discourage pursuit by U-boats operating on the surface.
+Such defensive measures were the most effective.

-From arming ships for self-defence, the next step was arming ships for the purpose of engaging the U-boats in gun battles; two U-boats were sunk in 1915 whilst attacking trawlers so fitted.
-The following step was to arm and man ships with hidden guns to do so, the so-called Q ship.
+Offensive measures were less effective.
+From arming ships for self-defence, the next step was arming ships for the purpose of seeking out and engaging the U-boats in gun battles; two U-boats were sunk in 1915 whilst attacking trawlers so fitted.
+The following step was to arm and man ships with hidden guns to bait in submarines, the so-called Q ship.
 A variant on the idea was to equip small vessels with a submarine escort.
 In 1915, two U-boats were sunk by Q-ships, and two more by submarines accompanying trawlers.
+Once the Germans became aware of these tactics, successes were much less common.

-Offensive measures were less effective; efforts were made to use nets to find submerged U-boats, and explosive sweeps to destroy them, but these were largely failures.
+Efforts were made to use nets to find submerged U-boats, and explosive sweeps to destroy them, but these were largely failures.
 Attempts were also made to close routes like the Straits of Dover with boom nets and minefields, the so-called Dover Barrage; to lay minefields around U-boat bases, and station submarines on patrol to catch them leaving or entering port.
-These measures required a huge expenditure of effort and material, but met with little success.
-Just two U-boats were sunk by these measures in 1915.
+These measures required a huge expenditure of effort and material, but met with little success for the time being.
+Though eventually mines would be one of the most common causes of U-boat loss, only two U-boats were sunk by these measures in 1915.

+In 1917 Britain and in 1918 America also adopted dazzle camouflage to attempt to reduce shipping losses to torpedoes.
+The results in both cases were inconclusive.

+The biggest obstacle to early German efforts was simply the small size of the submarine fleet relative to their task.
 At the beginning of this period the British Merchant Marine had a shipping fleet totaling of 21 million GRT.